Recipients of European Union funds

 2.Decentralised implementation: A public administration in the receiving country implements the programme on the basis of a financing agreement signed with the European Commission.
-The country's administration is responsible for the award of grants and contracts but with a procedure controlled by the EC.
-The EC services are in regular contact with the concerned implementing partners to ensure that the publication of beneficiaries is addressed in the countries concerned.
+The country's administration is responsible for the award of grants and procurement contracts but with a procedure controlled by the EC.
+The EC services are in regular contact with the concerned implementing partners to ensure that the publication of recipients is addressed in the countries concerned.

 3. Joint management with international organisations and programmes managed by EU member states agencies: The European Commission (EC) contributes to a project implemented by an international organisation or a EU member state agency which is responsible for the award of grants and procurement contracts on the basis its own procedures.
-The EC verifies the appropriate use of the funds and is in regular contact with the concerned international organisations to ensure that the publication of benficiaries is properly addressed.
+The EC verifies the appropriate use of the funds and is in regular contact with the concerned international organisations to ensure that the publication of recipients of funds is properly addressed.

 • World Bank beneficiaries 2011.
 [209 KB]

 • United Nations agencies beneficiaries 2010 [344 KB] .

 • World Bank beneficiaries 2010 [82 KB] .